 - Assist students in the transition to college-level work and the highly competitive and academically rigorous environment of Georgia Tech

 - Encourage students to take an active role in their learning

 - Provide leadership opportunities for undergraduates interested in helping their fellow students

 - Create an inclusive, non-threatening environment where students are encouraged to explore their academic questions and concerns

-- Facilitate opportunities for students to develop and practice critical and higher order thinking skills
+- Facilitate opportunities for students to develop and practice critical thinking skills

 - Promote high standards of academic integrity and personal responsibility

 - Increase undergraduate student retention and success without compromising academic standards